imadelh/clustering-citybike-brisbane/README.md

 To run the code, the user needs to specify some hyperparameters and the link to the json file.
 These parameters can be changed easily in the main.py file as follows

-- nb_clusters : represent the number of cluster (more details on how to choose this parameter in 'More about clustering algorithms' section)
+- nb_clusters: represent the number of cluster (more details on how to choose this parameter in 'More about clustering algorithms' section)
 - seed : The seed for clustering algorithms
-- features_names : The name of the features (columns) from the dataset
+- features_names: The name of the features (columns) from the dataset
-- algo_clustering : The name of the clustering algorithm that we want to use.
-As a baseline we suggest : **k-means**, **Agglomerative Clustering** and **Spectral clustering**
+- algo_clustering: The name of the clustering algorithm that we want to use.
+As a baseline we suggest: **k-means**, **Agglomerative Clustering** and **Spectral clustering**

 ```python